cayblood/saltaires/jekyll-site/members.md

 ### Attendance

-Rehearsals are held from 7:30 - 10:00 pm on Wednesday nights at the Legacy Retirement Residence of South Jordan (1617 Temple Ln, South Jordan, UT 84095)
+Rehearsals are held from 7:00 - 9:30 pm on Wednesday nights.

 Members are expected to attend rehearsals on a regular basis for the entire season.
 Attendance is taken at all rehearsals and performances to ensure members uphold this standard.
 Members who wish to perform with the Saltaires agree to the entire season with attendance levels as follows: